vh62/cactuscactus/README.md

 ## Welcome to my site

-As an aspiring iOS Engineer, I am building this site to both serve as a portfolio for my project and to document my thought processes while building these projects
+As an aspiring iOS Engineer, I am building this site to both serve as a portfolio for my projects and to document my thought processes while building these projects

 iOS | Augmented Reality | BA.
 Computer Science